IslandViewPTA/islandview-pta-site/content/digital-read-aloud.md

 ## Video Playlist

+This video will let you play through all the videos listed below in the order shown.
+If you want to jump to a specific book or chapter, click the link in the list below.

 {{< ytplaylist PLsI0uFO6EFU00TppNk8FGPnuf3YEvs4lB >}}

 ## Video Links

-The list below provides links directly to each video in the series, or you can play through the entire series in the playlist above.
+The list below provides direct links to each video in the series.

 |                                                                 |
 | --------------------------------------------------------------- |